 The Mid-Michigan Area Cable Communication Consortium is a joint venture of municipalities and other political subdivisions of the State of Michigan serving member communities of Gratiot, Isabella, and Clare Counties.
-Members include the Cities of Alma, Clare, Harrison, Ithaca, Mt.
-Pleasant, and Saint Louis, the Village of Shepherd, and the Townships of Arcada, Pine River, and Union.
+Members include the Cities of Clare, Harrison, Mt.
+Pleasant, and Saint Louis, and the Townships of Arcada, Pine River, and Union.
 The Consortium is responsible for developing and monitoring the enforcement of the cable ordinance, negotiating and monitoring of cable franchise agreements, and to the extent permitted by federal law, regulate cable rates.
 Additionally, the Consortium is responsible for the operation of public education and governmental access channels to provide quality cable communications services at the lowest reasonable cost to its citizens.
 The Consortium provides both training and facilities to communicate to the community utilizing electronic media.
-The Board consists of a 10 to 20 member board with member community appointing at least one but up to 2 members.
+The Board consists of a 7 to 14 member board with member communities appointing at least one but up to 2 members.